eti0/arc-theme-orange/README.md

 This version is developed in my free time so if you want to help don't hesitate and commit your modifications to the theme.

-You can download the theme built [here](https://raw.githubusercontent.com/eti1337/arc-theme-orange/master/built/arc-orange-theme.zip) or by simply going to [arc-theme-orange/built](https://github.com/eti1337/arc-theme-orange/tree/master/built) if you want a more specific version.
+You can download the theme built [here](https://github.com/eti1337/arc-theme-orange/releases/download/1.2/arc-orange-theme.zip).

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.